 The simplest way of deciding whether an individual is employed or self-employed is to answer the question: is the person in business on his own account?

-If an individual is running his own business and can demonstrate that he has business premises (which can be part of his home) and equipment, that he markets his business, and that he has a client base, he is likely to pass this test.
+If an individual is running his own business and can demonstrate that he has business premises and equipment, that he markets his business, and that he has a client base, he is likely to pass this test.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.